 Ventilation

 To aid in breathability, most ski pants offer a zippered ventilation system that amounts to pit zips for your legs.
 The most common locations for the zippered panels are along the inside of your upper legs or on the outside of your thighs.
 Either style will help dump a lot of heat, although the former design adds unwanted bulk and can occasionally impact comfort.
 Backcountry-specific pants often place the zippers on the outside of the legs in part for this reason.
-The Flylow Chemical and the Trew Gear Eagle have vents on both sides of the leg, which provides excellent cross ventilation.
+The Flylow Chemical Pant and the Trew Gear Eagle have vents on both sides of the leg, which provides excellent cross ventilation.

 Ski Pant Fit

 The best fit, no matter the type of skier or boarder you are, will come down to personal preference.
 There are, however, some helpful generalizations to be made.
 Most beginner and intermediate downhill skiers opt for a comfortable fit that is neither too tight nor too baggy.
-Backcountry touring types lean towards a slimmer cut for easier uphill hiking, and those that spend time in the park are inclined for a loose, relaxed fit.
+Backcountry touring types lean towards a slimmer cut for easier uphill hiking, and those who spend time in the park are inclined to choose a loose, relaxed fit.
 In the end, the most important thing is to find a fit that’s comfortable for you.
 Our preference is a bit of a more tailored cut as long as it doesn't negatively mobility.
 And it needs to have enough room to comfortably throw on a light or midweight baselayer underneath.

 Sustainability

 In recent years, there’s been a noticeable shift in sustainable practices within the ski apparel market.
 Led by brands like Patagonia and REI Co-op, we’re seeing greater use of recycled materials, particularly in the shell and lining fabrics.
 Further, a growing number of products, including Patagonia’s latest Storm Shift and Powder Town collections, are using DWR coatings that are PFC-free (short for perfluorocarbons, which is a non-biodegradable chemical).
-And many brands utilize the bluesign system for sourcing materials responsibly and have Fair Trade Certified-sewn gear, which helps ensure the fair and ethical treatment of workers.
+Many brands also utilize the bluesign system for sourcing materials responsibly and have Fair Trade Certified-sewn gear, which helps ensure the fair and ethical treatment of workers.
 One final way to purchase sustainably is to select quality products and repair old gear rather than buy cheap items that don’t last.
 Patagonia is a leader here as well, with an excellent repair program that’s managed both online and in their brick-and-mortar stores.

 Layering Underneath Your Ski Pants